1. Role of local Personal Promotion Panels (PPPs)

 7.3 The Panel will also agree feedback to be provided to both successful and unsuccessful candidates.
 Candidates should be provided with the summary report from their interview, together with feedback from the panel on the strengths and weakness of their nomination and suggestions for future development.
 This will be copied to the nominating line manager.

-It is the responsibility of the Head of HR to provide copies of all nominations (including reports and outcome etc) to the Personal Promotion Board as requested by the Human Resources and Corporate Services Group.
+8.1 It is the responsibility of the Head of HR to provide copies of all nominations (including reports and outcome etc) to the Personal Promotion Board as requested by the People and Development Group.
 Other information will also be sought, for example, relating to the numbers of nominations considered, numbers successful, etc. in relation to various diversity categories.